 - The Faculty and Staff Assistance Program (FSAP) remains open, free and available to help you by phone.
 Telephonic appointments can be scheduled by emailing email@example.com; a staff member will contact you to find a time that will work for your schedule.

-- Employees can access fast, convenient, confidential and free one-on-one mental health help over video appointments through One Medical, a national primary care network.
+- Mindset allows employees access to fast, convenient, confidential and free one-on-one mental health help over video appointments through One Medical, a national primary care network.

 - You can learn more about additional services, including same or next-day appointments and 24/7 access to a virtual medical team, available through your employer-sponsored One Medical membership.